kalamkaar211-sudo/hall3-sports-hub/README.md

-# Welcome to your Lovable project
+# Welcome to your Hall 3 Sports Inventory Management Website

 ## Project info